-Today, the trees outside my house are stuff with frost and almost shockingly white against the blue sky.
+Today, the trees outside my house are stiff with frost and almost shockingly white against the blue sky.

 It’s been cold for days.